 Concerns about housing affordability in Utah have become acute, to say the least.
 In Utah Foundation surveys dating back to 2008, housing affordability had never been a top-10 issue.
 That changed in 2020.
 In an initial Utah Priorities survey before the economic shutdown, we found that housing affordability had surged to become the second most important issue.
 In a new survey several months later, it remained in the top 10, even after the pandemic crisis … Continued

 The Utah Foundation has released a series of Significant Statistics on the relative importance of housing affordability among Utah voters, noting the steep increases in housing prices and rental prices.
 Why are we seeing these increases?
-The Utah Foundation has looked whether it might be due in part to any influx of Californians.
-That does not seem to be the answer.
-When looking at Utah’s larger metropolitan areas, the rate of people moving in is … Continued
+The Utah Foundation has looked at whether it might be due to an influx of Californians.
+That does not seem to be the whole answer.
+When looking at Utah’s larger metropolitan areas, the recent rate of people moving in … Continued

 One theory commonly floated about the current crunch is that the higher levels of remote work have allowed workers to leave higher-density cities for locations with good job opportunities and a higher quality of life – both strong points for Utah, though Utah Foundation is unaware of any data supporting the theory itself.
 A second factor for the housing crunch more broadly is record low interest rates.
 In May, the average 30-year fixed mortgage rate … Continued

 Utah Foundation’s 2020 Utah Priorities Project found that housing affordability is a top issue to Utah voters.